eschao/MyGit-Extension/README.md

 ## Usage

 The extension can support public GitHub and enterpise GitHub.
 Due to the limitation from browser extension, there is only one enterprise GitHub -**IBM**- to be available now.
-If a new GitHub enterpise need to be supported, please tell me to add.
+If a new GitHub enterpise need to support, please tell me to add.

 The extension only needs **```repo```** and **```user:email```** permission.
 More details about GitHub permission, please see **[scopes](https://developer.github.com/enterprise/2.8/v3/oauth/#scopes)**